y3llowcake/protoc-gen-ts/README.md

 - Only supports proto3
 - Each .proto file generates a TS file, which is intended to be used as an es6 module.
 Protobuf namespaces are ignored.
+- Currently uses long.js for 64 bit integer support.
 - Maps use es6.Map in order to preserve compile time and runtime key types.
-  Their is an exception of 64 integer key types, which are converted to strings so that equality comparison works correctly.
+  There is an exception of 64 integer key types, which are converted to strings so that equality comparison works correctly.
-- Currently uses long.js for 64 bit integer support.
-- Prefers direct property access over getters / setters.
+- Uses Direct property access instead of getter / setter functions.
 - Oneofs are implemented as a Typescript 'union type'.
+- Generates service stubs that are transport agnostic.
 - It passes the conformance suite.
-- Generates service stubs that are transport agnostic.

 # Example output